 In our role as investment manager, our mandate is to maximise client portfolio returns over the long-term at appropriate risk levels.
-In this fiduciary role, we believe that ESG factors can affect the performance of the credit instruments in which we invest for an investment portfolio.
+As a responsible and diligent investor and as part of our fiduciary role, we believe that ESG and wider sustainability factors can affect the performance of the credit instruments in which we invest for an investment portfolio.